FarmerSamuel-FS/PP3-Spotify/README.md

 Run the Backend Server:
 npm run server
 Run the Frontend Application:
 npm start

 Testing

-Spotify Login:
-Access the Spotify login by navigating to http://localhost:3001/login.
-After logging in with Spotify, you will be redirected to the callback route.
+Spotify Login: Access the Spotify login by navigating to http://localhost:3001/login.
+After logging in, you will be redirected to the callback route.

-View User Information:
-The frontend at http://localhost:3000 currently displays user information from the database.
+Search for Music: Once the search functionality is implemented, test the ability to search Spotify’s catalog directly from the frontend.

 Roadmap to Completion

 Future Enhancements
 Spotify API Integration: Implement the ability to search Spotify's catalog directly from the frontend, display results, and provide Spotify web player links.
 Responsive Design: Ensure the UI is responsive and works well on various devices, including mobile.
 User Dashboard: Create a personalized user dashboard that displays favorite artists, recently played tracks, and other personalized Spotify data.
 Environment Variables

 The application requires several environment variables for configuration.
 These variables should be stored in a .env file in the root directory.

-Here's a template of the required variables, which is provided in the .env.dist file:
+Here’s a template of the required variables, which is provided in the .env.dist file:

+bash
+Copy code

 # MongoDB connection URI